nuagenetworks/vis-graphs/README.md

 __innerHeight__ - Define the percentage of the height for the area. `1` means 100% of the width.
 Default is `0.4`

+__enableTitleInText__ - Specify if graph title is to be displayed within the text section.
+Default is `true`

 ## *VariationTextGraph*
 This graph shows a value and its variation from the previous one.